North Dum Dum: Location

+North Dum Dum consists of localities such as Birati, Nimta, Durganagar and Bisharpara.

 96% of the population of Barrackpore subdivision (partly presented in the map alongside, all places marked on the map are linked in the full screen map) lives in urban areas.
 In 2011, it had a density of population of 10,967 per km^{2} The subdivision has 16 municipalities and 24 census towns.

 For most of the cities/ towns information regarding density of population is available in the Infobox.
 Population data is not available for neighbourhoods.
 It is available for the entire municipal area and thereafter ward-wise.

 Police station

 Nimta police station under Barrackpore Police Commissionerate has jurisdiction over North Dumdum Municipal areas.